Your Weekly Dive into the Best New Comic Book Releases, Reviews, and Hidden Gems, Fresh Every Wednesday!

 Still, “Red Hood #1” works because it embraces Jason Todd’s contradictions.
 He is broken but unyielding, a man trying to be better but pulled back into violence at every turn.
 The mystery of the “Tower killings” is compelling, the atmosphere is unforgettable, and the partnership with Huntress promises layers of conflict worth exploring.

-In the end, this first issue is a bold step forward for Red Hood.
-It might not be for everyone, its grit and brutality can feel suffocating—but for readers who crave crime-driven, morally complex storytelling, this is exactly the kind of comic worth following.
+Ultimately, this first issue marks a bold step forward for Red Hood.
+It might not be for everyone, its grit and brutality can feel suffocating, but for readers who crave crime-driven, morally complex storytelling, this is exactly the kind of comic worth following.

 Score: 8.5 / 10